GreenAlgorithms/GreenAlgorithms4HPC/README.md

                         (default: today)
   --filterCWD           Only report on jobs launched from the current
                         location.
+  --filterJobIDs FILTERJOBIDS
+                        Comma seperated list of Job IDs you want to filter on.
   --reportBug           In case of a bug, this flag logs jobs informations next to `myCarbonFootprint.sh` so
                         that we can fix it.
 Note that this will write out some basic information about your jobs, such as runtime,